 If HTTPS is not enabled on the application server, the traffic between the browser and server flows over a non-encrypted connection.
 This helps an attacker retrieve sensitive information.

 Even if the application server supports HTTPS, there are common considerations for all HTTPS implementations:

-Protect any data stored at rest within a backend database server.
+Protect any data stored at rest within a back-end database server.
 After all, an attacker’s goal is to steal sensitive data.
 This data could exist in many formats, such as: financial information, personally identifiable information (PII), and personal health records.
 This makes the protection of data stored at rest critically important.

 There are common considerations when protecting data at rest.
 These include:

-Logging is an essential part of application development.
+Logging is an essential part of web application security.
 Log files help identify security incidents and provide information about application problems and unusual conditions that the application may face.
 If the application or user account comes under attack, information logged by application within log files will be pivotal in understanding the attack and, in some cases, tracing it back to the attacker.
 Thus, a logging system is a huge benefit for developers and system administrators.
 Design and maintain it carefully with the following considerations:

 It is important to remember that there are many universally acceptable “insecure” architectures.
 On the other hand, it is difficult to find a universally acceptable “secure” architecture.
 Web application security varies from application to application based on its business and performance needs.
 The attributes discussed should help the system architect design a stable and secure web application architecture to protect against common attacks.

 Tejas Dakve is a security consultant at Synopsys.